 Provides examples of:

 Cherry Blossoms: There are flower petals floating around him dramatically on the panel where he tells Cucumber that "the men of our family have been legendary heroes for generations".

 Chubby Mama, Skinny Papa: Cabbage is very skinny, while Bagel is more pudgy.
 This is probably to contrast his wife Bagel both in appearance and personality.
 Since he acts like a pushy jerk to his kids, and Bagel is more cheery.

 Greed: It's a Running Gag that he's quite money-obsessed.
 His favorite books include Get Paid, Get More Paid, and The Importance of Being Paid, and his mini print features him triumphantly holding up a wad of bills.
 He also pretty much lives at his work.

 In the Language of Flowers, his name, Cabbage means "Profit".
-When this was pointed out to Gigi on twitter she was surprised/amused.
+When this was pointed out to Gigi on twitter she was surprised and laughed about how perfect it fit.
 So it's really just a funny coincidence how that worked out.

 Jerkface: His son is going to be a hero, whether he wants it or not.

 Jerk with a Heart of Gold: His tactics are questionable (he suggests CHEATING to Cucumber to pass a spelling test) but he clearly wants his children to succeed and heroically saved Bagel when they were in High School.

 "I'm sure the school will let you reenroll once you're done saving the kingdom!"